Search Amazon.com:

 • What's new in DOA5+?

 There are a couple of new things such a combo-challenge mode, a separate tutorial mode for explaining all the mechanics of the game, an updated frame data viewer, exclusive costumes and a mode for changing character or stage BGMs.
 However, the soundtrack options only include DOA4 and DOA5 tracks.
-Older tracks may be added in the future.
+Older OSTs were added in 5U, including DOA2 and 3.

 Sticks